redstrate/docs.xiv.zone/content/executable/benchmark.md

 title: "Benchmarks"
 ---

-There have been several benchmarks publicly released, which are [modified client executables](/executable/ffxiv) that replay several cutscenes (usually made exclusively for the benchmark) and can create character creation save data.
+There have been several benchmarks publicly released, which are [modified client executables]({{< ref "executable/ffxiv" >}}) that play several cutscenes in sequence (usually made exclusively for the benchmark) and can create [character creation save data]({{< ref "chardat" >}}).

-Despite the [official FFXIV Benchmark site](https://na.finalfantasyxiv.com/benchmark/) only displaying the latest expansion, all previous benchmarks are still accessible.
+Despite the [official FFXIV Benchmark site](https://na.finalfantasyxiv.com/benchmark/) only displaying the latest expansion, previous benchmarks are still accessible.
 An archive of all links are provided below.

 * [Original (1.x)](http://http.download.nvidia.com/downloads/nZone/demos/FFXIVBenchmark.zip)
 * [A Realm Reborn (2.x)](http://download.finalfantasyxiv.com/inst/FFXIV-ARR-Bench-Character.zip)